Configure advanced extractions with field transforms

 Search-time operation order

-Extraction transforms are second in the search-time operations sequence and are processed after inline field extractions.
+Extraction transforms are third in the search-time operations sequence and are processed after inline field extractions.

 Splunk software processes all inline field extractions that belong to a specific host, source, or source type in ASCII sort order according to their